Solanum aviculare vescum (F.Muell.) Ewart

 Unless there are specific entries with information on edible uses, it would be unwise to ingest any part of this plant[

 eastern Australia - southern Queensland, New South Wales, Victoria, Tasmania

 Open forests near the coast[

 ].
 Stream banks and dunes, also in heaths and jungles[

-], but this cannot be translated directly to British gardens due to our cooler summers and longer, colder and wetter winters.
-It is quite possible that this species can be grown at the foot of a warm sunny wall and be treated as a herbaceous perennial.
-As long as the roots are given a good mulch in autumn they should survive quite cold winters.
+].
+However, it requires hot summers in order to fully ripen irs wood - in areas with cooler summers it is likely to be considerably less cold tolerant over the winter, especially if the weather is also wet at that time.
+In such a climate it is quite possible that this species can be grown at the foot of a warm sunny wall and be treated as a herbaceous perennial.
+As long as the roots are given a good mulch in autumn they should survive several degrees of frost.
 The following notes are based on the general needs of the genus.